How to Get Chat on Screen in OBS

 OBS is one of the best programs for video recording and live streaming.
 It’s used for an array of online content creation such as gaming, music, multilingual streaming, and much more.
 What’s more, you can install it on Windows, Mac, and Linux.
 This software is also free, so you don’t have to worry about monthly subscriptions and additional fees.

 OBS is best explained as the place where all your outputs and inputs meet.
-In other words, your microphone, camera, game capture, and stream will all be configured in OBS.
+In other words, your microphone, camera, and game capture will all be configured in OBS.
 There are a ton of other useful built-in features that will take your streams to a whole new level.

 One of those features is the ability to dock a stream chat to your OBS window.
 You can use this feature with any other streaming service, like Twitch, YouTube, Trovo, DLive, Mixer, Smashcast, and many more.
 However, it’s currently incompatible with YouTube Live and Facebook Live, but more on that later.